 Our international business exposes us to geopolitical and economic factors, regulatory requirements, increasing competition and other risks associated with doing business in foreign countries.
-These risks differ from and potentially may be greater than those associated with our domestic business.
-In 2017, our sales to customers outside the U.S. (including foreign military sales through the U.S. government) accounted for 32% of our total net sales.
+These risks differ from and may be greater than those associated with our domestic business.
+In 2018, our sales to customers outside the U.S. (including foreign military sales through the U.S. government) accounted for 30% of our total net sales.
 Our exposure to such risks may increase if our international business continues to grow as we anticipate.
+Any significant impairment of our ability to conduct business outside of the U.S. could negatively impact our results of operations, financial condition and liquidity.

 Our international business is sensitive to changes in the priorities and budgets of international customers, which may be driven by: (1) changes in threat environments; (2) geopolitical uncertainties; (3) volatility in worldwide economic conditions; and (4) various regional and local economic and political factors, including volatility in energy prices, changes in U.S. foreign policy, and other risks and uncertainties.
-Our international sales are subject to U.S. laws, regulations and policies, including the International Traffic in Arms Regulations (ITAR), the Export Administration Regulations (EAR), the Foreign Corrupt Practices Act (FCPA), and other anti-corruption and export laws and regulations.
+Our international sales are subject to U.S. laws, regulations and policies, including the International Traffic in Arms Regulations (ITAR), the Export Administration Regulations (EAR), the Foreign Corrupt Practices Act (FCPA), and other anti-corruption, sanctions, and export laws and regulations.
 We maintain policies and controls to comply with such laws and regulations and exercise oversight of such compliance.
 However, any failure by us or others working on our behalf to comply with these laws and regulations could result in criminal, civil or administrative penalties including fines, suspension or debarment from government contracts or suspension of our ability to export our products.
-In addition, due to the nature of our products, we must obtain licenses and authorizations from various U.S. government agencies before selling our products outside of the U.S. The receipt of such approvals may be affected or delayed by geopolitical and other factors.
-Moreover, some of our international contracts may be subject to termination for failure to receive such approvals in a timely manner.
-If we are not successful in timely obtaining or maintaining the necessary licenses or authorizations, certain sales may be reversed, prevented or delayed.
-Any significant impairment of our ability to sell products outside of the U.S. could negatively impact our results of operations, financial condition and liquidity.